MicrosoftDocs/biztalk-docs/biztalk/technical-guides/general-biztalk-server-optimizations1.md

 ---
+title: "General optimizations - Part 1"
-description: "Learn how to increase BizTalk Server performance after it has been installed and configured."
+description: Learn how to increase BizTalk Server performance after installation and configuration. ms.prod: biztalk-server ms.topic: conceptual ms.date: 06/08/2017
-title: "General BizTalk Server Optimizations1 | Microsoft Docs" ms.custom: ""
-ms.date: "06/08/2017"
-ms.prod: "biztalk-server"
-ms.reviewer: ""
-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-ms.assetid: e8032553-bae3-440d-9197-b926160b0bdf
-caps.latest.revision: 28
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---

-# Optimizations for BizTalk Server
+# General optimizations for BizTalk Server - Part 1

 The following recommendations can be used to increase BizTalk Server performance.
 The optimizations listed in this topic are applied after BizTalk Server has been installed and configured.